jul0105/last-byte.github.io/_posts/2019-10-15-21st-century-ad-attacks-part0.md

  - Domains
  - Organizational Units (OU)

-A forest can be composed of multiple domains, and inside a single domain you can find one or more OUs.
+A forest can be composed of one or more domains, and inside a single domain you can find one or more OUs.
+Keep well in mind that forest are considered a security boundary, while **domains are not considered a security boundary**.
+If you are not already accostumed to AD and AD attacks, it's a phrase that might not make much sense to you as of now, but we will come back to it later.
+Suffice it to say that most of the times if an attacker manages to take full control over a domain in a forest, the entire forest is to be considered compromised.
+We will come back to it in later posts.

 The keystone of AD is the Domain Controller (DC).
-The DC is machine on which a domain
+The DC is machine (usually a Windows Server)